howerj/os/readme.md

   - With a few more security related system calls:
     - unveil
     - restrict future system calls
+  - Make a busybox like executable which contains the basic utilities, the system compiler, a TCL like system shell, an assembler, a Forth interpreter, and more!
 * Port the system to an FPGA
   - My Forth CPU system <https://github.com/howerj/forth-cpu> could be used as basis for some of the peripherals